 Although it may not seem like a pleasant trip, the initial step you need to take is to reflect on your past.
 Think about all your relationships; all that glitters is not gold, both romantic and platonic.
 Consider the partners you’ve had before now, and ask yourself a few questions:

 - Were they stable relationships?

 - What did you like most about these relationships?

 - Did you like yourself when you were in a relationship?

-Answering these questions will give you some idea about what you are looking for in your new partner.
-Keep in mind that you are looking for a partner, not another half of you.
+Answering these questions will give you some idea about what you want in your new partner.
+Remember that you are looking for a partner, not another half of you.